MdAsif-Hossain/A.H.R.-Bike-Shop-Profit-Analysis/README.md

 # 🚲 A.H.R.
 Bike Shop Profit Analysis

-A Python-driven data analysis project focused on evaluating and optimizing profits in a bike shop business.
+A Power Bi-driven data analysis project focused on evaluating and optimizing profits in a bike shop business.
 It ingests sales and cost data to uncover trends, margins, and actionable insights through clean visuals and structured reporting.

 ---